 Prior to this, Alec was a leading partner at an international law firm with one of the largest arbitration practices globally, where he practised for 40 years.
 Alec spent time as an associate and then partner in England for 7 years, managing partner in Asia, based in Hong Kong, for more than 12 years, international partner with strategic responsibility for the firm’s offices outside the UK for 3 1/2 years (based in London) and finally a partner and consultant for 18 years based in Dubai, where he moved to develop the firm’s MENA disputes practice.
 He was also a member of the firm’s global arbitration executive committee from its formation until the end of 2017.

-Alec is a National of the United Kingdom but is based in Dubai.
+Alec qualified as both an English and Hong Kong solicitor and also has many years of experience advising on and arbitrating disputes subject to civil laws in Asia and the Middle East.
 He was a trustee and chief executive of DIFC Arbitration Institute from November 2015 to 20 September 2021.
 He was a member of the LCIA Court from 2015-2020.
 In 2017 he became vice chairman of the ICC – UAE Commission on Arbitration and ADR and continues as a member of the Commission.
 He takes a commercial approach to arbitration and mediation.

 Chairman in a DIAC shareholder dispute between three UAE parties (US$100 million+).

 Chairman of LMAA Tribunal in London in relation to a long term rig charterparty dispute (US$250 million+).